-Wolf, et al., Litigation
+(a) Wolf, et al., Litigation

-On November 28, 2001, a complaint was filed against us in the United States District Court for the Southern District of New York (the Southern District of New York) and was amended on April 19, 2002.
-The amended complaint alleges that the named plaintiff, Mitchell Wolf, purchased shares of our Class A common stock pursuant to the October 27, 1999, prospectus and registration statement relating to our initial public offering which closed on November 2, 1999 (the IPO).
-The complaint was brought on behalf of Mr. Wolf and an alleged class of similarly situated purchasers against us, eight underwriters and/or their successors-in-interest who led or otherwise participated in our IPO, two members of our senior management team, one of whom is the Chairman of our Board of Directors, and an additional director, referred to collectively as the individual defendants.
-The complaint was never served upon the individual defendants.
+On November 28, 2001, a complaint was filed against us in the United States District Court for the Southern District of New York and was amended on April 19, 2002.
+The amended complaint alleges that the named plaintiff, Mitchell Wolf, purchased shares of our Class A common stock pursuant to the October 27, 1999 prospectus and registration statement relating to our initial public offering, which closed on November 2, 1999.
+The complaint was brought on behalf of Mr. Wolf and an alleged class of similarly situated purchasers against us, eight underwriters and/or their successors-in-interest who led or otherwise participated in our IPO, two members of our senior management team, one of whom is the Chairman of our Board of Directors, and an additional director.
+The complaint was never served upon the Individual Defendants.

 This case is one of more than 300 similar cases brought by similar counsel against more than 300 issuers, 40 underwriters and 1,000 individual defendants alleging, in general, violations of federal securities laws in connection with initial public offerings, in particular, failing to disclose that the underwriters allegedly solicited and received additional, excessive and undisclosed commissions from certain investors in exchange for which they allocated to those investors material portions of the restricted shares issued in connection with each offering.
 All of these cases, including the one involving us, have been assigned for consolidated pretrial purposes to one judge of the Southern District of New York.
-The issuer defendants in the consolidated cases (collectively, the Issuer Defendants) filed motions to dismiss the consolidated cases.
-These motions to dismiss covered issues common among all Issuer Defendants and issues common among all underwriter defendants (collectively, the Underwriter Defendants) in the consolidated cases.
+The issuer defendants in the consolidated cases filed motions to dismiss the consolidated cases.
+These motions to dismiss covered issues common among all Issuer Defendants and issues common among all underwriter defendants in the consolidated cases.
 As a result of these motions, the Individual Defendants were dismissed from one of the claims against them, specifically the Section 10b-5 claim.
-On September 21, 2007, Kaye Scholer LLP, on behalf of the individual defendants, executed a tolling agreement with plaintiffs providing for the dismissal without prejudice of all claims against the individual defendants upon the provision to plaintiffs of documentation showing that SBS has entity coverage for the period in question.
+On September 21, 2007, Kaye Scholer LLP, on behalf of the Individual Defendants, executed a tolling agreement with plaintiffs providing for the dismissal without prejudice of all claims against the Individual Defendants upon the provision to plaintiffs of documentation showing that SBS has entity coverage for the period in question.
 Documentation of such coverage was subsequently provided to plaintiffs on December 19, 2007.